top of page

 • Radiohead

-Released "In Rainbows Disk 2" EP as a follow-up to their album "In Rainbows"
+Released "In Rainbows Disk 2" EP as a follow-up to their album "In Rainbows."

-Arctic Monkeys EP
+Arctic Monkeys EP - What is an EP

 • Arctic Monkeys

-• Their debut release was the EP "Five Minutes with Arctic Monkeys"
+• Their debut release was the EP "Five Minutes with Arctic Monkeys."

 Lorde's EP